Digitale-Lernwelten/seelsorge-chat/README.md

-# seelsorge-chat
+# Seelsorge Chat 🧑‍🤝‍🧑

-Fork of original soulchat.de
+>>seelsorge-chat.de is a Fork of soul-chat.de for a print campaign